lambdaclass/concrete/ROADMAP.md

 12. Add artifact redaction/stability rules so release bundles can be shared publicly without leaking local paths, secrets, or machine-specific noise.

-## Phase 8: Flagship Depth
+## Phase 7: Flagship Depth And Examples

-Expected outcome: Concrete has one example that outside systems engineers find impressive, not only internally coherent.
+Goal: produce examples that outside systems engineers find impressive, not only internally coherent.

-Phase closes when: the showcase set includes a serious security/crypto or protocol example with proof/evidence strong enough to anchor the public pitch.
+Done when: the showcase set includes a serious security/crypto or protocol example with proof/evidence strong enough to anchor the public pitch.

 1. Maintain the four graduated flagships and keep their evidence bundles green:
    `parse_validate`, `crypto_verify`, `fixed_capacity`, `constant_time_tag`.